 For now all we have is a link in Japanese, but we'll try to get more info here soon.

 You can also get a stick from the "Meiji Jingu Ice Skate Ba".
 It's an ice skating rink with a small equipment shop in it.
-The selection of sticks and blades is not quite as nice as TBH, and the people who run it are not very tight about maintaining their posted store hours.
+The selection of sticks and blades can be a bit limited, and the people who run it are not very tight about maintaining their posted store hours.
 However, of the three places listed on this web page, it's the most central location and that makes it a convenient place to get a replacement blade for your stick.

 Meiji Jingu Ice Skate Ba is in Kasumigaoka Gobanchi, Shinjuku-ku, right beside Sendagaya and Shinanomachi stations.
 You don't need a map or anything because whichever station you come out of, the rink is right there.
 Just turn left on the road that passes in front of the station, and walk about 50 yards.
 You can call them at 03-3403-3458 for hours and information.

-Literally tucked under the stairs in the lobby to the Citizen Ice Skate Rink, there is a skate shop called "Make".
+Just near the entrance to the Citizen Ice Skate Rink, there is a skate shop .
 The selection is no smaller than what you get at Meiji Jingu.
-However, it's definitely less organized, with blades being piled into bins and prices not being very well marked.
-But other than that, it's a decent enough place to get some gear.

-There is a small shop at the Musashi-Urawa rink we play at.
+There is a small shop at the Musashi-Urawa rink where we play.
 However, the shop is never open when we play there and has very irregular hours.
-You can find the map to the rink in the Places section of this page.

 You have to determine for yourself if you play left or right by which feels more natural.
 Some people who write with their right play with their left.
 Go figure.